pedrop-dev/ecommerce-flask/README.md

 ### 📝 About <br>
 <p>
-  This is a Ecommerce project with the intention of learning new features and consolidate our habilities.
 This project aims to create a fully functional online store where users can browse products, add them to their shopping cart, and make secure payments.
+Also, consolidate our habilities and learn new features.
 </p>

 ### 📚 Features <br>